Proverbs Chapter 11

 “understanding.”
 The Hebrew text is plural, “understandings.”
 This is most likely a plural of emphasis, and indicates “great understanding.”(top)

 “spirit.”
-This is the use of “spirit” (Hebrew: ruach #07307 רוּחַ) that refers to the activities of the mind: the thoughts, attitudes and emotions.
-[For more on the uses of “spirit,” see Appendix 6, “Usages of ‘Spirit.’”
-Usage #13 concerns thoughts and emotions].(top)
+This is the use of “spirit” (Hebrew: ruach #07307 רוּחַ) that refers to the activities of the mind: the thoughts, attitudes, and emotions.

 “guidance.”
 The Hebrew is plural, guidance from many sources.